stfc/dl_timer/README.md

 * F90FLAGS - flags to pass to the compiler, e.g. -g
 * OMPFLAGS - the flag(s) required to enable OpenMP with the chosen compiler
-* MPIF90   - the wrapper with which to invoke the Fortran compiler when building (and linking) with MPI
+* MPIF90   - the wrapper with which to invoke the Fortran compiler when building (and linking) with MPI.
+N.B. this is only required if MPI support is desired - i.e. the dm_lib target.

 e.g. to build with Gnu Fortran I use: